guettli/why-i-like-django-and-sap/README.md

 Docs are available in SAP itself via tcode ABAPDOCU.
 In Python/Django you can download the docs as HTML files.
 At least you could in the past.
 I guess today nobody still downloads docs.
 Most developers have a permanent and fast internet connection.

 Both Django/Python and SAP are open source.
 That was a joke.
 SAP is not open source, but it has "accesible code".
 You can view and debug ABAP inside SAP.
 That's different if you compare this to other ERP vendors.
 I like this feature.
 Of course I like open source software with an active community more than commercial software which allows me to look at the code.

+I like Django because it is easy to use ForeignKeys which helps you to avoid redundancy.
+I was surprised that this is different in SAP.
+See related question: https://stackoverflow.com/questions/53708115/sap-introspection-resolve-foreignkey